-Two years ago, there was a similar breakdown between Broadway (54%) and off-Broadway (44%) contenders.
-Yet only three of the winners came from beyond Broadway.
-John Kander and the late Fred Ebb claimed Best Lyrics to "The Scottsboro Boys" which later transferred to Broadway.
-Likewise, the award for Best Musical Book went to "Bloody Bloody Andrew Jackson," which also moved uptown.
-And the well-financed Lincoln Center Theater production of "When the Rain Stops Falling" won Best Play Sound Design.
+Last year, there was a similar breakdown between Broadway (54%) and off-Broadway (44%) contenders.
+Yet only three of the 26 winners came from beyond Broadway.
+One of those wins was by John Kander and the late Fred Ebb for Best Lyrics to “The Scottsboro Boys” which transferred to Broadway this season.
+Likewise, the award for Best Musical Book went to “Bloody Bloody Andrew Jackson,” which also moved uptown.
+The well-financed Lincoln Center Theater production of “When the Rain Stops Falling” won Best Play Sound Design.

-This marked the ninth year that Siegel oversaw the nominations.
-During the first eight years of her tenure, Broadway contenders represented between 47% and 63% of the nominees and went on to win all but 14 of the 205 awards bestowed on plays and musicals.
+This marks the eighth year that Siegel has overseen the nominations.
+During the first seven years of her tenure, Broadway contenders represented between 47% and 63% of the nominees and went on to win all but 12 of the 179 awards bestowed on plays and musicals.

 In 2008, only 84 of the 158 nominations (53%) went to Broadway productions, but 25 of the 26 eventual winners for plays and musicals came from there.
 The sole exception was the award for Best Featured Play Actress, which went to Tony champ Linda Lavin (“Broadway Bound”) for “The New Century.”

-In 2007, Broadway shows accounted for 98 of the 158 nominations (62%) and 25 of the 26 winners.
-The one outlier: Andy Blankenbuehler, choreographer of the off-Broadway run of "In the Heights."
+In 2007, Broadway shows accounted for 98 of the 158 nominations (62%), but 25 of the 26 winners.
+The sole exception: Andy Blankenbuehler, choreographer of the off-Broadway run of “In the Heights.”
 Just how bad was this bias in favor of Broadway?
-In the Best Play Actress race Eve Best was the sole nominee appearing in a Broadway production -- "A Moon for the Misbegotten" -- and she won.
+In the Best Play Actress race Eve Best was the sole nominee appearing in a Broadway production — “A Moon for the Misbegotten” — and she won.

 In 2006, Broadway shows only accounted for 67 of the 144 nominations (47%), but they took 23 of the 25 awards.
 In 2005, Broadway pulled off a clean sweep, winning all 25 awards, with 80 of the 148 nominations (54%).
 And in Siegel’s first year at the helm back in 2004, Broadway shows received 80 of the 137 nominations (58%) and won 24 of the 25 awards.